soijebor/Pewlett_Hackard_Analysis/README.md

   In this analysis, I created a total of 3 tables and exported them as csv files;

-  * no_of_retiring_emp.csv - contains the number of employees who are about to retire
+  * retiring_emp.csv - contains the number of employees who are about to retire
   * retiring_emp_no_dup.csv - contains the number of employees who are about to retire after removing duplicates
   * retiring_emp_no_dup_count.csv - contains the number of employees who are about to retire grouped by title